+Another popular Belgium tourist attractions is Arlon.
 Arlon is densely populated.
 It is close to the borders of Luxembourg and France.
 It is on the crossroads of multiple invaders.
 There were Celtic, Roman, and Gaullish settlements in the area, and all the fascinating traces of the rich past can be found in Arlon.
-The Archaeological Museum of Arlon is one of the best places to visit with your family and friends.
+The Archaeological Museum of Arlon is one of the best places to go in Belgium with your family and friends.

 Genk is one of the best places to visit in Belgium in 2 days.
 The city is located in the Belgian province of Limburg near Hasselt boasting great garden-city design, marshland nature reserves, quiet park and more.
 You can learn about coal mining in Genk by visiting one of the old coal mines such as André Dumont or take a hike or a bike ride through beautiful Hoge Kempen National Park while in the city.
 You can also explore the distinctive outdoor museum of sundials at the Genk Sundial Park, which provides one of a kind experience to its visitors.